This section outlines the maximum penalties that can be imposed for specific breaches of the:

 - Competition and Consumer Act 2010 Schedule 2 - Australian Consumer Law (the Australian Consumer Law or ACL), which governs trader conduct in Australia and is applied as a law of Victoria by Part 2.2 of the Australian Consumer Law and Fair Trading Act 2012.

-To check the current penalty amounts visit the Office of the Chief Parliamentary Counsel website.
+To check the current penalty amounts visit Office of the Chief Parliamentary Counsel website.

 Breaches may not necessarily result in the penalty listed in the table but are the maximum penalty that may be imposed by a court following the finding of a breach or contravention.

 We have a range of options available when considering how best to respond to identified non-compliance.
-For more information, view our Regulatory approach and compliance policy section.
+For more information, view Regulatory approach and compliance policy.

 It is your responsibility to understand your legal obligations, including any amendments or updates to relevant legislation.

 You must also refer to any other Acts that set the rules and obligations around your business.
-For more information, view our Legislation administered by Consumer Affairs Victoria page.
+For more information, view Legislation administered by Consumer Affairs Victoria.

 Types of penalties

 Penalties under the Australian Consumer Law - Competition and Consumer Act 2010 Schedule 2.